seanswyi/transformer-implementation/README.md

 Go to the official website for the [Web Inventory of Transcribed and Translated Talks (WIT^3)](https://wit3.fbk.eu/) and find the appropriate data for IWSLT 2017.
 I personally used the French-English translation task, but you can choose whichever language you like.
 There used to be a convenient link to download the data directly, but after contacting the website maintainers the link's not working anymore and you'll have to manually download the data.

 After that, go into the `data` directory and run `bash ./preprocess.sh` to preproces the data and receive the resulting files.
-I've also uploaded the preprocessed data and tokenizer data filesm, but feel free to do it yourself.
+I've also uploaded the preprocessed data and tokenizer data files, but feel free to do it yourself.

 ## Running the Code